sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_08.rst

 other case your replace it with Joyzepam.

-The table shown above is a matrix of treatment contrasts for a factor that has 3 levels.
-But suppose I want a matrix of treatment contrasts for a factor with 5 levels?
+The table shown above is a matrix of treatment contrasts for a factor that has three levels.
+But suppose I want a matrix of treatment contrasts for a factor with five levels?
 You would set this out like this:

 .. code-block:: text